Understand grey squirrels

 Grey squirrels spend more time feeding on the ground than reds, and are most terrestrial in the late winter months.

-Grey squirrel breeding behaviour
+Grey squirrel reproduction

 If there is a good food supply, grey squirrels produce 2 litters of 2-4 young between February and July.